YiMihi/elm-with-jwt/authentication-in-elm-with-jwt.md

 This is the first time we've seen `->` in a type annotation, so let's take a moment to look at that.
 A series of items separated by `->` in a type annotation represent argument types until the last one, which is the return type.
 The reason that we don't use a different notation to indicate the return has to do with currying.
 In a nutshell, _currying_ means that if you don't pass all the arguments to a function, another function will be returned that accepts whatever arguments are still needed.
 You can [learn more](http://www.lambdacat.com/road-to-elm-currying-the-unknown/) [about currying](https://en.wikipedia.org/wiki/Currying) [elsewhere](http://veryfancy.net/blog/curried-form-in-elm-functions).

 As just discussed above in our assessment of the type annotation, the `update` function accepts two arguments: a message and a model.
 If the `msg` is `GetQuote`, we'll return a tuple that updates the `quote` to append `"A quote! "` to the existing string value.
+String concatenation in Elm is performed with `++`.
 The second element in the tuple is currently `Cmd.none`.
 Later, we will change this to execute the command to get a random quote from the API.
 The case expression models possible user interactions.

 The syntax for updating properties of a record is: